denniskuczynski/simple_upnp/README.md

 ## Usage

+You may either:
+  * search for a configurable number of seconds and return all unique devices that have responded.
+  * attempt to find a specific device and exit early once found

-The below code (which can be triggered with the included rake task: "rake simple_upnp:discover"):
+The following example shows search (which can be triggered with the included rake task: "rake simple_upnp:search"):
 ```
 include_location_details = true
 devices = SimpleUpnp::Discovery.search()